5 stages of provisioning DevOps using Helm on OpenShift, from zero to hero

 Continuous Delivered – CD

-When deploying the application to DEV, STA, and PROD environments, Argo CD employs Customize to override environment-specific settings while continuously monitoring settings maintained in the Git repository.
+When deploying the application to DEV, STA, and PROD environments, Argo CD employs Kustomize to override environment-specific settings while continuously monitoring settings maintained in the Git repository.

 Pipeline execution

-The goal is to build a pipeline that will deploy the application to development and staging environments, with manual approval required for production.
-This pipeline will be made available via a pull request in the GitOps configuration repository.
+The goal is to construct a pipeline that will deploy the application in the development and staging environments.
+For production, a manual approval will be required, and it will be made available by a pull request in the GitOps configuration repository.

-It includes the essential steps of a continuous integration process for the software.
+It includes the essential steps of a continuous integration process for software.

 Construction Pipeline Staging and development environments are both served by a single pipeline.
-Since we are utilizing git-flow, the branch that initiates the process—for example, the branch develop for development and release for staging—controls which environment will be used for execution.
-In order to advance, the Promotion of Pull Requests is not done.
+Since we are utilising gitflow, the branch that initiates the process—for example, branch develop for development and release for staging—controls which environment will be used for execution.
+The promotion task for Pull Requests is not carried out for development.

-The following command copies the app repository from the gitea server, creates a new branch called to develop, and pushes it to the origin, kicking off the pipeline for the development environment according to the defined webhook.
+The following command copies the app repository from the gitea server, creates a new branch called develop, and pushes it to the origin, kicking off the pipeline for the develop environment according to the defined webhook.

 git clone https://gitea-cicd.$cluster/gitea/devops-ocp-app.git cd devops-ocp-app git checkout -b develop # User and password gitea/devops git push -u origin develop![]()